Event-plane flow analysis without non-flow effects: Description of the method

-Please note that the above procedure only makes use of the projection of the flow vector onto an arbitrary direction $\theta$.
-For a perfect detector, azimuthal symmetry ensures that $r^\theta$ is independent of $\theta$, up to statistical errors.
+The above procedure only makes use of the projection of the flow vector onto an arbitrary direction $\theta$.
+For a perfect detector, azimuthal symmetry ensures that $r_\theta$ is independent of $\theta$, up to statistical errors.
 In practice, however, it is recommended to repeat the analysis for several values of $\theta$ (see Appendix~\ref{s:implementation}).